Are there Low-Cost or Free Summer Programs for High School Students?

 - Duquesne University Summer Program

-Through the program, high school students have a chance to learn from professors, get a feel for college-level coursework, and enhance their understanding of subject area of interest.
+Through the program, high school students have a chance to learn from professors, get a feel for college-level coursework, and enhance their understanding in a subject area of interest.

 Participating students also have the opportunity to stay on the campus in university-run housing.
 This enables them to get a feel for living in a college environment.
 In addition, students have the opportunity to explore the university campus, utilize the college’s resources and facilities, and participate in co-curricular activities.